Why Would A Baby Not Latch On?

 - At about two weeks after birth, a change in what you have been doing often seems to send a message to the baby that “there’s more than one way to do this”.
 If you have been finger feeding only, a change to a cup or bottle will sometimes work.
 If you have been bottle feeding only, switching to finger feeding may work (only before attempting the baby at the breast is good enough if finger feeding is too slow, and finishing the feeding with cup or bottle).

 How to Maintain and Increase Milk Supply

 - Express your milk as often as is practical, at least 8 times a day, using a reliable pump that expresses both breasts at the same time.
 The best time to express your milk is right after baby has a feeding.
 See the information sheet Expressing Breast Milk.
-Some mothers actually find expressing by hand easiest and just as productive as using a pump.
-Using compression while pumping increases the efficiency of pumping and increases the milk supply (another hand is helpful, but mothers have rigged up the pump so that they don’t have to hold onto the tubing or flanges while pumping and thus can compress without help).
+Some mothers actually find expressing by hand easier and just as productive or more so as using a pump.
+Using breast compression while pumping increases the efficiency of pumping and increases the milk supply (another hand is helpful, but some mothers have rigged up the pump so that they don’t have to hold onto the tubing or flanges while pumping and thus can compress without help).

 - If the baby hasn’t latched on by day 4 or 5, start fenugreek and blessed thistle to increase milk flow.
-See the information sheet Herbal Remedies for Increasing Milk Supply.
-Domperidone may also be useful.
-See the information sheets Domperidone, Starting and Domperidone, Stopping.
+See Herbal Remedies.
+Domperidone may also be very useful.

 Do not get discouraged.
 Even if your milk supply is not up to the needs of your baby, your baby is still likely to latch on.
 Get good hands-on help.
 Do not try to do this on your own.